graphixeye1/data_science_project/football_analysis/readme.md

 7. Slovenia

-- `Kosovo, San Marino and Malta` did have any incoming or outgoing transfers in the 2022/2023 season
+- `Kosovo, San Marino and Malta` didn't have any incoming or outgoing transfers in the 2022/2023 season

 - *The top five countries that spent much on incoming transfers in Europe is as follows*
 1. England